luizfdias/waes-assignment/README.md

   }
 ```

-This is an example of an appsettings.json:
+Here's is a sample appsettings.json:

 ```
   "BlobStorage": {